joshblack07/ShieldsUp/README.md

 Summary: The Cybersecurity and Infrastructure Security Agency [CISA](https://www.cisa.gov/about-cisa "CISA") leads the national effort to understand, manage, and reduce risk to our cyber and physical infrastructure.
 In response to the Russian Invasion of Ukraine, CISA has been closely monitoring the increased malicious cyber activity and has developed strategies to help mitigate the risk to organizations.

-This analysis has been titled [Shields Up](https://www.cisa.gov/shields-up "Shields Up")
+This analysis has been titled [Shields Up](https://www.cisa.gov/shields-up "Shields Up") and is being continuously updated, so please subscribe to their updates  [here](https://public.govdelivery.com/accounts/USDHSCISA/subscriber/new?topic_id=USDHSCISA_138 "here").

 ## Review Checklist